Immortality and Punishment

 Immortality and Punishment (不死と罰, Fushi to Batsu) is a Japanese manga series written and illustrated by Kentarō Satō.
 It was serialized in Akita Shoten's shōnen manga magazine Bessatsu Shōnen Champion from November 2021 to March 2025.

+Synopsis

+Fumito Yakaze is a young man with a dark secret who's struggling to find work and makes money via sugar dating.
+One day, he finds himself in a love hotel surrounded by zombies as an infection spreads across the city.
+As he prepares to accept his death, he remembers a voice telling him that he cannot die, because if he would die he wouldn't be able to atone for his crimes.

 Publication

-Written and illustrated by Kentarō Satō, Immortality and Punishment was serialized in Akita Shoten's shōnen manga magazine Bessatsu Shōnen Champion from November 12, 2021 to March 12, 2025.
-Its chapters were collected in eight tankōbon volumes released from April 7, 2022 to June 6, 2025.
+Written and illustrated by Kentarō Satō, Immortality and Punishment was serialized in Akita Shoten's shōnen manga magazine Bessatsu Shōnen Champion from November 12, 2021, to March 12, 2025.
+Its chapters were collected in eight tankōbon volumes released from April 7, 2022, to June 6, 2025.

 During their panel at Anime Expo 2025, Yen Press announced that they had licensed the series for English publication.